Logo

 Stephen Curry's absence makes it much easier for defenders to switch on screens.

-Stephen Curry is widely considered to be the greatest shooter in NBA history.
+Stephen Curry is often considered the greatest shooter and one of the greatest players in NBA history.

 Stephen Curry is credited with revolutionizing the game of basketball by inspiring teams, from high school to the NBA, to regularly use the three-point shot.